zhanchris/zhanchris/README.md

 Hi!
 My name is Chris Zhan.
-I'm a sophomore studying Data Science and Molecular and Cell Biology at the University of California, Berkeley.
+I'm a junior studying Computer Science and Bioengineering at the University of California, Berkeley.

 These repositories contain my personal projects:
 1. Sunflower Position Tracking for the Blackman Lab